rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 - **Data Protection**: No external networking or administrator access.
 - **Isolation**: Enclaves are entirely separate from the parent instance.
-- **Ephemeral Storage**: All data exists only in memory, ensuring transient security.
+- **Ephemeral Storage**: All data exists only in memory and disappears with the enclave.

 Nitro Enclaves support cryptographic attestation, allowing enclaves to verify their integrity and state.
-This feature integrates seamlessly with KMS policies, ensuring only trusted applications access sensitive keys.
+This integrates with KMS policies, so only trusted applications access sensitive keys.

 ### Implementing Blockchain Wallets on AWS